aryanchoudhary3232/ffsd-project/README.md

 npm install
 ```

-3. Set up the database:
-Ensure MongoDB is running at `mongodb://localhost:27017/seekho-bharat`.
+3. Ensure MongoDB is running locally (`mongodb://localhost:27017/seekho-bharat`)
    (Optional) Seed initial data using scripts in the `scripts/` folder.

 4. Start the server:
 ```bash